crizant/simple_platform/README.md

 The device platform is the actual platform of the device.

-For example, you're developing a chat app for Android, iOS, and web.
+For example, you're developing a chat app for Android, iOS, and the web.
 You may want to add an emoji picker for desktop users since the native emoji picker is less convenient on desktop platforms.
 But if users access the web from an Android or iOS device, they should not see the emoji picker.

 ```
 if (DevicePlatform.isWindows || DevicePlatform.isMacOS || DevicePlatform.isLinux) {